We are excited to announce we have ADDITIONAL openings for EMT Apprentices!

 Be genuinely empathetic with others.
 We work with all populations, must be appreciative of many perspectives, and provide care without judgement.

 Communicate well in spoken language, body language, and written form.
 There is a lot of communication & documentation in healthcare.
+The ability to speak, type, and submit accurate, comprehensive documentation is a must.

 Work 8- or 12-hour shifts which include days, nights, weekends, and holidays.
 Sometimes all our time is spent caring for patients or driving.